April 18, 2014

 Check our list of groups nationwide that are offering veterinary care assistance.

 - Negotiate a payment plan with your vet.
-If you're a client in good standing, she may be happy to work out a weekly or monthly payment plan so that you don't have to pay the entire cost of veterinary care up front.
-However, don't expect a vet you've never been to before to agree to such a plan; she doesn't know you and understandably doesn't want to get stuck with an unpaid bill.
+If you're a client in good standing, they may be happy to work out a weekly or monthly payment plan.
+However, a vet you've never been to may not agree to such a plan.

 - Get a second opinion.
 You'll pay a consultation fee, but another vet may have other, less expensive ways to treat your pet.